oliverpol/oliverpol/README.md

 ### Welcome!!
--  💬 My name is Oliver (he/they), I'm a very junior bioinformatician/biostatistician from Almería, but I'm currently living in Barcelona
+-  💬 My name is Oliver (he/they), I'm a junior data scientist from Almería, but I'm currently living in Barcelona
 -  🎓 BSc in Biotechnology (UAL), MSc in Genetics and Evolution (UGR) and MSc in Advanced Chemistry Laboratory (UAL)
 -  💼 Currently working as a biostatistician in the [GRIN Research Group](https://idibell.cat/es/investigacion/area-de-medicina-traslacional/programa-de-sistema-digestivo-diagnostic-farmacogenetica-enfermeria-y-prevencion-clinica/enfermeria/) at IDIBELL (nurses who work in research, that's pretty dope!)
 -  💻 I also collaborate with the [CoDaS Lab](https://codas.ugr.es) at the University of Granada (super cool people, you should check what these guys do!!)